israman30/Israel-Portfolio/README.md

 # NewsApp
 Check the latest news with the news app :newspaper:

-> Stay informed with *My New News*, where you can easily access the latest news stories.
-Just tap on any headline to dive into the full article, ensuring you're always up to date with breaking news in the most convenient way possible.
+> Stay informed effortlessly with *My New News*.
+Tap any headline to access full articles, ensuring you're always up-to-date with the latest stories.

 <p align="center">